UnifiedPush/specifications/specifications/dbus.md

 This method does not return anything.

-If the app wants to remain registered, it MUST register agian.
+If the app wants to remain registered, it MUST register again.

 ## Distributor API